 With a knee-power range from 8 to 50kg, you can use it for the entire range of lower-body exercises like lunges, squats, steps, and squats.
 If you do Pilates and or have problems with your hamstrings, the Power Lift is great.

 this chair doesn’t need to be reupholstered, it’s big and comfy and it comes with a unique foldable footrest. tHIS POWER RECLINER comes to the UK from the US, but its chairs and tables sell all over the world.
-The company’s first-ever UK chair, the ARC Chair, costs from £1,130, but we think that’s a great price for a big and comfy office chair.
-We’ve put it through our tough review program and give it a 5-star score.
+The company’s first-ever UK chair, the ARC Chair, costs £1,130, but we think that’s a great price for a big and comfy office chair.
+We’ve put it through our tough review program and given it a 5-star score.

 More than 100,000 people have been in touch with us to tell us about the seating products they have bought and the problems they have had with them.
 Whether it’s a cushion ripping, a chair breaking, or a table that’s warped – we’ve seen it all.
 That’s why we conduct more than 200 in-depth reviews every year.
 We check how well the chair is for what it’s meant to do, whether it’s a good value buy, and how durable it is.
-We also put each seating product through rigorous durability tests to see if it’s ready to be passed onto the next generation.
+We also put each seating product through rigorous durability tests to see if it’s ready to be passed on to the next generation.

 Why Are Recliners Bad for Your Back?

 Any chair is bad for your back if it isn’t ergonomically designed.
 Every once in a while, a study comes out that “proves” recliners are horrendous for your back.
 This can be alarming, especially if you haven’t found a unit that fits you perfectly.

 These studies aren’t necessarily wrong.
 However, one thing they don’t tell you is that not all recliners are built equally.
 You’ll certainly find many recliners in the market that are bad for your back.

 These recliners often have a few similar characteristics: